The Signature Series Kitchen Sink - sinks for the 21st Century

-available in: Copper, Stainless, Millennia - Apron, under mount or top mount and even our retrofit sinks.
+available in: Copper, Stainless, Rustic Stainless, Millennia Stainless - Apron, under mount or top mount and even our retrofit sinks.

-A sink that will actually make you happy!
+A single bowl, rear corner drain, kitchen sink that will actually make you happy!

 My Signature Series sink has 1/2" ledges, 2" down from the top of the bowl that allow you to place various cutting boards and metal drain grids on the ledges for food preparation.

 Please watch these short videos.
-You will see why these sinks are now about 80% of our business!
+You will see why these sinks are now about 90% of our orders!

 I have been working for many years to perfect the kitchen sink.
-Thanks to the feedback from many of you, as well as one forward thinking engineer (and customer) by the name of Robert Pennybaker, I have put together the best sink design in the industry.
+Thanks to the feedback from many of you, as well as one forward thinking engineer (and past customer) I have put together the best sink design in the industry.
 Here are some of the design elements that are unique to our sinks.
 If you love to cook, this is your kitchen sink!

 Let me speak of the colander idea for a moment.
 Has this ever happened to you?
 You have a large pot of pasta on the cook top.
 You go to the sink to drain it and place the colander in the sink.
 You pour the water, but all the water does not evacuate the sink fast enough and the water begins to back up into the pasta?
 It has happened to me and it grossed me out - yuck.
-Just take the grid and turn it sideways and place it in the bottom of the sink.
+Just take the grid and turn it 90 degrees and place it in the bottom of the sink.
+Set the colander on the grid.
 The colander is now raised up - no more yuck!